This set of Aerospace Materials and Processes Multiple Choice Questions & Answers (MCQs) focuses on “Applications and Advantages of Aluminium”.

 5. In the aircraft industry, aluminium is ______ used.

-c) Not often
+c) not often

 Explanation: Aluminium is widely used in the aircraft industry.
 It is mainly used in the form of alloys with other elements.
 One of the primary reasons for its usage is the high strength to weight ratio of aluminium.

-6. It is ___ to recycle aluminium.
+6. It is ___________ to recycle aluminium.

-d) Rarely possible
+d) rarely possible

 Explanation: It is easy to recycle aluminium.
-Recycling of aluminium requires around five per cent of energy to make new aluminium.
+Recycling of aluminium requires around five percent of energy to make new aluminium.
 Recycled aluminium is frequently used in several industries across the world.